If you’re a fan of traditional deli coleslaw, then you’re going to love this homemade version.

 - ½ small onion

 Optional additions.
 Add 2 tart apples, like Granny Smith.
 This gives it a fun hidden flavor that people will sense, but not be sure what it is.
-In Florida a lot of places put about 1 cup of fresh (not canned) pineapple chopped to about pea size.
+In Florida a lot of places put about 1 cup (236.6 ml) of fresh (not canned) pineapple chopped to about pea size.
 It's wonderful.
 If you want, try substituting about three tablespoons of concentrated apple juice for the sugar.
 I also like to add a fennel bulb occasionally.
-A minced jalapeno gives a nice contrast, and horseradish, just a tablespoon in the background, is a surprisingly good addition.
+A minced jalapeño gives a nice contrast, and horseradish, just a tablespoon in the background, is a surprisingly good addition.

 These recipes were created in US Customary measurements and the conversion to metric is being done by calculations.
 They should be accurate, but it is possible there could be an error.
 If you find one, please let us know in the comments at the bottom of the page